 In Vienna, most people speak German, but you will find a few English Native Speakers around the city.
-You can learn a phrase or two in German just to receive the warmth from the locals.
+You can learn a phrase or two in German just to receive warmth from the locals.
 The city is regarded as the most peaceful country globally.
 Therefore, ladies do not need to worry while touring this great city.
 There is a very minimal crime rate; it is hardly ever a topic of discussion.
 That said, let’s start this 2 days in Vienna itinerary with some travel tips.

 How to get to Vienna?

-If you are travelling from the U.S, then a direct flight is an excellent option for you.
+If you are traveling from the U.S, then a direct flight is an excellent option for you.
 There are only five cities that have this ability; most cities will require you to connect.
 You can use the Austrian or the United flights.